 Rescue Centre Manager

 Lindsaye Akhurst is the Manager of the Vancouver Aquarium's Marine Mammal Rescue Centre and has been working at the Rescue Centre since 2006.
-Lindsaye is a registered Veterinary Technologist, Board member of the Oiled Wildlife Society of B.C. and a member of the Wildlife Rehabilitators network of British Columbia.
+Lindsaye is a registered Veterinary Technologist, President of the Oiled Wildlife Society of B.C. and a member of the Wildlife Rehabilitators network of British Columbia.
 Lindsaye possesses finely tuned rehabilitation skills specifically when working with seals, sea lions, porpoises, sea turtles, and sea otters.

 Rescue Centre Assistant Manager

 Emily Johnson is originally from Brantford, Ontario.
 She graduated from the Veterinary Technologist program at the University of Guelph, Ridgetown College in 1999.
 She worked in many different areas of veterinary medicine before her first summer at the Rescue Centre in 2010.
 Falling in love with Vancouver and with the Rescue Centre, she moved across the country and has called BC home since 2011.

 Senior Veterinary Technician

 Shanie Fradette has been a Registered Veterinary Technologist since 2007 and joined the Marine Mammal Rescue Team in June 2008.
 She is originally from Quebec and speaks French and English fluently.
 She came to the Rescue Centre with experience working with dolphins and turtles from an internship at a Rehabilitation Hospital in Florida.